comfortazuonwu/finalproject/tree.md

     ###################
     def _contains(self, data, node):
         """
-        This funciton will search for a node that contains 'data'.
+        This function will search for a node that contains 'data'.
 The current sub-tree being search is represented by 'node'.
 This function is intended to be called the first time by the __contains__ function.